ray-project/ray/doc/source/serve/faq.rst

 How does Ray Serve scale behave on spikes?
 ------------------------------------------
+You can easily scale your models just by changing the number of replicas in the `BackendConfig`.
-Ray Serve has an experimental autoscaler that scales up your model replicas based on load.
+Ray Serve also has an experimental autoscaler that scales up your model replicas based on load.
 We can improve it and welcome any feedback!
 We also rely on the Ray cluster launcher for adding more machines.

 Is Ray Serve only for ML models?
 -------------------------------------------
-Nope.
-Ray Serve can handle arbitrary Python programs.
+Nope!
+Ray Serve can be used to build any type of Python microservices application.
-(This means it can handle arbitrary Ray programs as well!)
+You can also use the full power of Ray within your Ray Serve programs, so it's easy to run parallel computations within your backends.